Francis James Grimké: Early life and education

 Henry Grimké had come from a large family.
-Among them were two sisters, Sarah and Angelina Grimké, who had become abolitionists and moved to the North to join activists there.
+Two aunts, Sarah and Angelina Grimké, had become abolitionists.
+They moved to the free states to join activists there.
 His other siblings continued to represent and carry out the expected roles, as he mostly did, of their prominent slaveholding family of Charleston.

-Death of his father, the Civil War, and education
+Death of his father, American Civil War, and education

 Henry Grimké died in 1852.
-As he was dying, Henry willed Nancy, who was pregnant with their third child, and their two sons Archibald and Francis to his son and heir Montague Grimké, by his first wife.
+As he was dying, Henry willed Nancy, who was pregnant with their third child, and their two sons, Archibald and Francis, to his son and heir, Montague Grimké, by his first wife.
 He directed that they "be treated as members of the family."

 Henry's sister Eliza, executor of his will, brought the family to Charleston and allowed them to live as if they were free, but she did not aid them financially.
 Nancy Weston took in laundry and did other work; when the boys were old enough, they attended a public school with free African Americans.
-In 1860 Montague "claimed them as slaves," bringing the boys into his home as servants.
-Later he hired out both Archibald and Francis.
+In 1860, Montague "claimed them as slaves," bringing the boys into his home as servants.
+Later, he hired out both Archibald and Francis.
 During the American Civil War, Francis ran off and became a valet for a Confederate Army officer stationed at Castle Pinckney, a jail for Union soldiers.
 Francis was found and jailed for a time before being returned to Montague Grimké, who sold him to another Confederate officer.
 Archibald ran away and hid for two years with relatives until after the end of the Civil War.
-Montague never provided well for his half-brothers or for their mother.
+Montague never provided well for his half-brothers or their mother.

-After the American Civil War ended, the three Grimké boys attended freedmen's schools, where their talents were recognized by the teachers.
-They gained support to send Archibald and Francis to the North.
+After the American Civil War ended, the three Grimké boys attended freedmen's schools, where the teachers recognized their talents.
+They gained support to send Archibald and Francis to the Northern United States.
 They studied at Lincoln University in Chester County, Pennsylvania, established for the education of African Americans.